limatheusm/flick-finder/README.md

-# flick-finder
+# Flick Finder
-Find any image you want by text or lat/long
+Find any image you want by text or lat/long.

+iOS application developed during Udacity Nanodegree developer iOS